10 Tips and Tricks for Surviving NaNoWriMo

 By now, I’m a NaNoWriMo pro—I participate every year in November, and I’ve done a fair share of Camp NaNoWriMo sessions, too (which is the off-season version of the official November NaNoWriMo, taking place in April and July!).

-Here are some tips to help you make it through the month:
+Wanna give it a go?
+YES!
+Go for it!
+Here are some tips to help you make it through the month.

 1. Plan for NaNoWriMo, even if only a little.

 You don’t need to outline, but you should at least think about your project and have a few ideas.
 A lot of people make outlines or do some sort of planning just because writing 50,000 words in a month can be really difficult if you need to take time to plan, too.
 That’s about 1,667 words a day!

 If you’re a planner, you should probably spend some time preparing the month before NaNoWriMo.
 Even if you’re not a planner, you probably want to think about the general direction of your story so you don’t get stuck a few days in.